-Before installing this option, be sure that you have the following: The components included with the hardware option kit
+Before you perform this procedure, make sure that you have the following items available:

 - 1. Power down the server.

 - 2. Remove all power:

 - a.
 Disconnect each power cord from the power source.

 - b.
 Disconnect each power cord from the server.

 - 3. Do one of the following:

 - Extend the server from the rack.

 - Remove the server from the rack.

 - 4. Remove the access panel.

 - 5. Do one of the following:

-- Remove the air baffle.
+- · Remove the air baffle.

 - If installed, remove the 4LFF midplane drive cage.

 - 6. Do one of the following:

 - For Type-a Smart Array controllers, install the controller into the Smart Array connector.